 This course will have three in-class written quizzes that will evaluate and provide feedback on your understanding of the material in this course.
-Quiz 1 will be held in week 5 (Wed 01 Apr), quiz 2 in week 9 (Wed 06 May), and quiz 3 in week 12 (Wed 27 May).
-Each quizz is each worth 10% of the final grade, and each will typically test your problem-solving skills.
+Quiz 1 will be held in week 4 (Thu 24 Mar), quiz 2 in week 9 (Thu 05 May), and quiz 3 in week 12 (Thu 26 May).
+Each quiz is worth 10% of the final grade, and each will typically test your problem-solving skills.
 Re-tests will not be granted in the event that a student misses the test, unless satisfactory written evidence is presented of adverse conditions that prevented the student from taking the test.
 In such a case, the course convenor may at his sole discretion conduct the re-test orally (instead of or in addition to a written component) individually with the student, within two weeks of the original test date